- Do I have an Advisor?

 This is why it is important to communicate with your instructors and your advisor right away if you are experiencing any problems that threaten your successful completion of any of your courses.
 Don’t just assume that your problem is either unique or insurmountable.
 There are usually more options than you might think to maintain good academic standing, and your instructors and advisor are available to help you find the best solution.

 - Until the 14th calendar day of the semester, you can drop a course with a 100% refund of tuition, less non-refundable fees.
-Classes that meet in a format shorter than the traditional semester have a reduced drop with a refund period.
+Classes that meet in a format shorter than the traditional semester have a reduced drop with a refund period (See Dropping Classes/Withdrawing from NHTI and the Drop Date Grid for specifics.)

 - By the 8th week of the semester, midterm exams will be done and academic warnings will be issued.
 This is your wake-up call to connect with your faculty and understand what you need to do to pass a course.